How can I benefit from registering my details?

 Will I be reimbursed for expenses incurred in attending the interview?

-How do I get to St Andrews?
+How do I get to St Andrews/Guardbridge?

-If travelling by air, the nearest international airport is Edinburgh.
-Dundee Airport is closest to St Andrews but only has limited flight paths.
+If you are attending interview or visiting the University prior to accepting an offer and are travelling by air, the nearest international airport is Edinburgh.
+Dundee Airport is closest to St Andrews but has very limited flight paths.
+From Edinburgh city centre there is a good rail network for onward travel.

-From Edinburgh city centre there is a good rail network.
-The nearest railway station to St Andrews is Leuchars which has good bus and taxi connections to St Andrews.
-You can plan your rail journey from within the UK at:
+If you are travelling by train, the nearest railway station to St Andrews is Leuchars which has good bus and taxi connections to St Andrews.
+Leuchars is a 10 minute walk to the campus at Guardbridge.
+You can plan your rail journey from within the UK at: http://www.nationalrail.co.uk/

 Recruitment Office Contact details

-Tel: +44 (0)1334 462564 or +44 (0)1334 463096
+Tel: +44 (0)1334 462564 or +44 (0)1334 461990

 Postal address: